Absence Management – why it’s important and what system to use

 Why is having an absence management system in place so important?

-Several studies, including the CIPD Health and well-being at work, have shown that the average employee is absent for approximately 6 working days per year.
+Several studies, including the CIPD Health and well-being at work survey, have shown that the average employee is absent for approximately 6 working days per year.

 The most frequent causes of short-term absences are common illnesses like colds and flus, and the most frequent long-term absences are caused by mental health illnesses.